 Like above, we completed our own car tour (self drive) last summer of the Normandy Beaches and all local points of interest from Caen to Cherbourg and inland too.
 It was easy to follow local instructions and directions and we stayed at hotels along the way that we came across.

-It was a great trip and experience would recommend to everyone if they get the chance do it. about 6 years ago
+It was a great trip and experience would recommend to everyone if they get the chance do it. over 6 years ago